 Can you see the one cedar in this picture below?
 It’s on the right hand side almost underneath the church.
 Isn’t it interesting how much taller the cedar is?

 Around noon we arrived at the Cedars of God.
 This Unesco World Heritage Site has been already under protection since 1876 when Queen Victoria paid, after visiting, for a stone wall.
 And protection is sorely needed for these majestic trees.
 Read up on the history of these cedars and you will realize that it’s actually a miracle we can still look at them today.
 A small entrance fee allowed us the enter the protected site and admire the trees from close up.

 The trees are even more impressive when you walk under them.
 Some must be a 1000 years at least.
 Their sizes are impressive.
-The whole grove permeates a calm and peaceful atmosphere which was amazing.
+The whole grove permeates a calm and peaceful atmosphere which were amazing.
 Just a couple of other tourists disturb our walk through the woods but overall there is nobody here.
-One wonders how they finance the protection with no inflows.
+One wonders how they finance the protection of this grove with no inflows though.

 Eventually we left the Cedars of God but only after Sylvia had a long conversation with a Lebanese doctor who had worked in Hungary for a couple of years.
 The conversation starter was the Hungarian artist Tivadar Csontváry Kosztka whose painting the ‘Lonely Cedar” originated in this grove.
 There is even a plaque in Arabic and Hungarian.

 From the green cedar grove it was a long drive through barren land.
 The landscape though stark and forbidding in a way looks gorgeous.
 And then finally we arrived at Baalbek.
 But this is another story.
 Yours, Pollybert